-If you have any queries please contact the CBPE department on 5454 7285.
+The Childbirth and Early Parenting Educator is available on Thursdays only to book your classes.
+If you have any queries please contact the CBPE department on 5454 7285 or 5454 7288.

-Childbirth and Early Parenting educator is available by email child\birth@bendigohealth.org.au
+Or, email child_birth@ bendigohealth.org.au

 The following classes are offered at Bendigo Health: